gregbuchholz/SDL_fullscreen_emscripten/README.md

 # SDL full screen and Emscripten

+**This issue has been sufficiently resolved.
+For whatever reason, the fullscreen change can't occur as part of the `mouseup` event.
+See [Issue 158](https://github.com/emscripten-ports/SDL2/issues/158).
+Change `SDL_MOUSEBUTTONUP` to `SDL_MOUSEBUTTONDOWN`**

 For some reason, the way in which I invoke the SDL full screen mode in Emscripten behaves different if it comes because of a key press vs. a mouse click in the main loop.
-Here is a small example program which demonstrates the
+Here is a small example program which demonstrates the issue:
-issue:

 ```C
 // Compile with: